-Special Notes to Installers:
+Special Notes to Installers

-The following important issues regarding the Avidyne TAS6XX and Ryan 9900BX TCAD TAS (collectively identified as TAS in this manual) installation should be noted during the planning stages.
+The following important issues regarding the Avidyne TAS, TAS-A, and Ryan 9900BX TCAD (collectively identified as TAS in this manual) installation should be noted during the planning stages.
+The TAS-A is unique as it has ADS-B in capabilities and when identified in this manual as TAS-A, those notes only apply to a TAS-A unit.